Mighty Corp. import accreditation suspended

 BIR operatives confirmed that the seized tax stamps were fake after subjecting them to authenticity tests.

-Customs Commissioner Nicanor Faeldon said Customs operatives will remain on guard at the Mighty warehouses to ensure that the confiscated cigarettes will not be tampered with or swapped with legitimate products.
-WILLIAM B. DEPASUPIL
+Customs Commissioner Nicanor Faeldon said Customs operatives will remain on guard at Mighty warehouses to ensure that the confiscated cigarettes will not be tampered with or swapped with legitimate products.